7 September marks The United Nations’ Day for Blue Skies for Clean Air

-- Begin clearing spent plants and give a general tidying to prevent pests and diseases overwintering.
+- Clear spent plants and give a general tidying to plots to prevent pests and diseases overwintering.

 - If your soil is heavy, dig it over to allow time for weathering over winter to break it down and help improve soil structure.
 Add compost and leaf mulch.